In part 1 we saw a simple implementation of a linked list, but it only works with a particular structure:

 return list;

-At this point we have made too many changes to be comfortable without running any tests.
+At this point we’ve made too many changes to be comfortable without running any tests.

 Tests